So, you've fallen in love with an Indian citizen and gotten married in India on a Tourist Visa. What happens next?

 Unfortunately, there's no specific spouse visa for India.
 Foreigners who are married to Indian citizens are issued with an X (Entry) Visa, which is a residential visa.
 It provides the right to live in India, but not work.
 This type of visa is also issued to spouses who are accompanying people who hold other types of long-term Indian visas, such as employment visas.

 How do you convert your Tourist Visa to an X-Visa so you can stay in India?
 The good news is that it can be done without leaving India.
 The bad news is that the process is quite time consuming.
 Here's how to do it.

 Prior to September 2012, all applications for the extension and conversion of tourist visas on the grounds of marriage had to be directly made through the Ministry of Home Affairs (MHA) in Delhi.

-Now, the task of processing applications has been delegated to Foreigner Regional Registration Offices (FRRO) and Foreigner Registrations Offices (FRO) across India.
-This means that instead of going to Delhi for an interview, you'll need to apply at your local FRRO/FRO.
+Now, the task of processing applications has been delegated to the Foreigner Regional Registration Office (FRRO) of the Ministry of Home Affairs.
+This means that instead of going to Delhi for an interview, you'll need to apply through the FRRO in your area.

 - Marriage certificate.

 - Spouse's Indian identification (such as Indian passport).